collindching/collinching.github.io/_pages/about.md

 However, I consider this website to be continuation of my learning journey.
 In my free time, I'll be learning statistics and collecting notes and thoughts here.

-Currently, I'm a contract marketing decision scientist at FAANG.
+Currently, I'm a contract marketing decision scientist at FANG.

 Outside of work and study, I like to cook, play table tennis, and catch up with friends.